jakerieger/XEN-Proto/README.md

 ## License

 XEN has no license at the moment.
-Once a stable initial version is ready to be demonstrated, an open source license will be attached.
-Until then, consider this repository closed-source.
+Once I feel the project is ready to start accepting outside contributions, a license will be attached.
+Until then, consider this project closed-source.